d-v-dlee/hugo_blog/content/post/thomasjefferson_artofpower.md

 Thomas Jefferson valued education over everything.
 He stated that given the choice, he would choose the classical education his father arranged for him over the estates his father left.

 He was very disciplined about his studies.
 In law school, Thomas Jefferson studied for 13-15 hours a day keeping the following schedule:
-- Mornings - Noon: Study law.
+- **Mornings - Noon**: Study law.
-- Noon - Afternoon (2 hours): Vigorous exercise and riding no matter the weather.
+- **Noon - Afternoon (2 hours)**: Vigorous exercise and riding no matter the weather.
 Worse weather builds more resilience towards illness.
 He carried this habit until he died.
-- Afternoon - Bedtime: Split rest of the day between history, philosophy and poetry.
+- **Afternoon - Bedtime**: Split rest of the day between history, philosophy and poetry.

 He never stopped learning, exploring whatever piqued his curiousity.
 He became a learned man in many subjects.
 In Europe's sophisticated courts, he was known as a fascinating individual, deeply knowledgable about art, architecture, history, philosophy and the sciences.
 Even as President, he carved out time in the evenings to conduct activities like examining animal pelts sent by Lewis and Clark and conducting botanical experiments to attempt to produce superior crops.

 Like his father, Jefferson emphasized the importance of study to his children.

->"Time spent on study was never wasted.
-Knowledge is indeed a desirable, lovely possession."
+>"Time spent on study was never wasted. **Knowledge is indeed a desirable, lovely possession.**"

 His love for learning also spilled into his political career.
 Jefferson was one of the first who aimed to improve public education to provide better opportunities for all Americans.